Brian’s Pegboard II

-This activity has a logic and reasoning focus.
+This problem solving activity has a logic and reasoning focus.

-This problem is another attempt to do two things.
-First of all it is an exercise to illustrate being systematic in a novel situation.
-This is an important aspect of much of mathematics.
+This problem challenges students in two ways.
+Firstly, they are challenged to be systematic and careful in their approach to, and recording of work, in a novel situation.
+This is an important aspect that is fundamental to all mathematics.
 Many students record their working in a haphazard way as they go along.
-This haphazardness is likely to lead to errors when students lose track of where they are and what they have done.
-Hence being systematic, and being careful with the recording of work, is an important tool that is fundamental to all mathematics.
+This may lead to errors when students lose track of where they are and what they have done.

-Secondly this problem is an attempt to help students to be able to count in a situation that is new to them.
-As we have said elsewhere, counting is an important part of mathematics and is to be found in an area of mathematics called combinatorics.
-But, of course, counting is a fundamental part of probability.
-In order to determine theoretical probabilities accurately, a knowledge of counting techniques is extremely important.
+Secondly, this problem highlights the need to count in a situation that is new to them.
+Counting is a fundamental part of probability.
+To determine theoretical probabilities accurately, a knowledge of counting techniques is extremely important.
+Counting is found in an area of mathematics called combinatorics.

-It should be said that this problem can be tackled using guess and check..
-The difficulty of such an approach in this and similar problems, is that guess and check cannot guarantee that all outcomes have been obtained.
-However, guess and check is a good first strategy that will give the students an idea of the problem, along with some possible properties of the problem that they can use in a more systematic approach.
-If a student is only able to operate at the level of guess and check in this problem, then it is still worth that student’s while to attempt this question.
-However, you should make every effort to try to help that student see that there is a better way to try to solve the problem.
-One way to do this is to help them to see where there are choices and then to see what implications these choices have.
+In this problem a guess and check strategy can be used.
+However, such an approach cannot guarantee that all outcomes have been obtained.
+Guess and check is nonetheless a good first strategy that will give the students an idea of the problem, along with some possible properties of the problem that they can use in a more systematic approach.
+However, students should be supported and encouraged to see that there is a better way to try to solve the problem.
+One way to do this is to help them to see where there are choices, and then to see what implications these choices have.
+(See the solution.)

 The Problem